Rotary Bored Piling

 Common Uses

-• Large complex structures and foundations
+• Supports large, complex structures and foundations

 Rotary bored piles are constructed using powerful hydraulic piling rigs and a variety of interchangeable digging tools.
 A temporary cased is firstly installed through unstable upper strata, the soil is then removed using a variety of digging accessories such as augers, cleaning buckets and core barrels depending on the ground conditions.